 Ar-raqqah Syria Travel Guide

 Mobile network coverage is patchy and unreliable.
-SIM cards may be available from providers in the area, but services are basic and likely monitored.
+SIM cards may be available from local suppliers, but services are basic and likely monitored.

 Business hours are irregular and highly dependent on local security conditions.
 There are no fixed, predictable schedules.